Project management office

-A project management office (abbreviated to PMO) is a group or department within a business, government agency, or enterprise that defines and maintains standards for project management within the organization.
+A project management office (usually abbreviated to PMO) is a group or department within a business, government agency, or enterprise that defines and maintains standards for project management within the organization.
 The PMO strives to standardize and introduce economies of repetition in the execution of projects.
 The PMO is the source of documentation, guidance, and metrics on the practice of project management and execution.

 Darling & Whitty (2016) note that the definition of the PMO's function has evolved over time: